Accenture/adop-docker-compose/README.md

 - Run from compose host: docker exec dockercompose\_gerrit\_1 bash -c '/var/gerrit/adop\_scripts/create\_user.sh -u gerrit -p gerrit && /var/gerrit/adop\_scripts/create\_user.sh -u jenkins -p jenkins && /var/gerrit/adop\_scripts/create\_user.sh -u john.smith -p Password01 && /var/gerrit/adop\_scripts/add\_user\_to\_group.sh -A gerrit -P gerrit -u jenkins -g "Non-Interactive Users" && /var/gerrit/adop\_scripts/add\_user\_to\_group.sh -A gerrit -P gerrit -u john.smith -g Administrators'
 - Restart everything once the previous steps have been carried out so that Nginx, Gerrit, and Jenkins start correctly

+# Required environment variable on the host

+- TARGET_HOST the dns/ip of proxy
+- LAGSTASH_HOST the dns/ip of logstash

+# Temporary define default index pattern

+As described on [this|https://alm.accenture.com/jira/browse/DA-1359?focusedCommentId=132808&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-132808] comment, Kibana 4 does not provide a configuration property that allow to define the default index pattern for this reason while issue [DA-1401|https://alm.accenture.com/jira/browse/DA-1401] is prioritized the following manual procedure should be adopted in order to define an index pattern:

+- Navidate to Settings > Indices using Kibana dashboard
+- Set index name or pattern as "logstash-*"
+- For the below drop-down select @timestamp for the Time-field name
+- Click on create button

 # Status

 This is still WIP and does not work full yet.